Terence Baylon

 Terence Dale Niño Baylon (born April 26, 1984) is a Filipino actor and model.
 He started making movies and commercials at the age of 7.
 When he was 4 years old, he joined Eat Bulaga! search for Little Mr. Pogi.
 Although he did not win the contest, his exposure gave him the chance to be discovered by an agent in charge of getting talents for modeling agencies in the Philippines.
 He is more popularly known as Junjun, Vilma Santos' autistic child in the movie, Ipagpatawad Mo.
 He was the Grand Slam winner for best child actor in 1992.

 Biography

 Early life

-Terence Baylon is born in Cebu City, Philippines, the Queen City of the South.
+Terence Baylon is born in Cebu City, Philippines.
 He is the eldest of 3 siblings.

 Career

 Terence Baylon used to be a child star with 3 major acting awards for best child actor in the film Ipagpatawad Mo.
 He won FAMAS, Film Academy of the Philippines, and STAR awards best child actor category in 1992.
 He is the only child actor who won 3 consecutive awards in a certain category within a year, earning him a grand slam title.
 At the age of 12, Terence Baylon quit show business in 1996 to pursue his studies.

-Aside from being an actor, he also works as an IT Specialist.
+Now he works in London as a Senior IT Engineer.
 They have a talent center in Cebu which focuses on developing talented kids and teens in dancing, acting, and singing.